quanzhuo/cmake-intellisence/README.md

 # Description

 CMake IntelliSense is a Visual Studio Code extension that support CMake language.
-It provides features such as syntax highlighting, semantic tokens, and code completion for CMake scripts.
+It provides features such as syntax highlighting, semantic tokens, document format, and code completion for CMake scripts.

 ## Feedback